What is jsontp?

 - it is a

-object, and follows a specific format, which is discussed line by line below
+JSONobject, and follows a specific format, which is discussed line by line below

 Request Format